-In this study, 24 h continuous cloud cover wasis calculated continuously for 24-h from image data obtained by a camera-based imager on the ground, using image data features and machine learning methods.
-ANN, GBM, k-nearest neighbor (kNN), multiple linear regression (MLR), support vector regression (SVR), and random forest (RF) methods suitable for nowcasting wereare used forto calculatione cloud cover continuously for 24 h using data from the ground-based imager.
-For each of these methods, an optimal prediction model is constructed by setting hyper-parameters.
+In this study, cloud cover was calculated continuously for 24 h from image data obtained by a camera-based imager on the ground, using image data features and machine learning methods.
+ANN, GBM, k-nearest neighbor (kNN), multiple linear regression (MLR), support vector regression (SVR), and random forest (RF) methods suitable for nowcasting were used for calculation.
+For each of these methods, an optimal prediction model is constructed by setting hyperparameters.
 The machine learning model most suitable for cloud cover calculation is then selected by comparing the prediction performance of each model on training and validation datasets.
 The cloud cover calculated from the selected machine learning model is then compared with human-eye observation data and the results are analyzed.
 The remainder of this paper is organized as follows.
 The image and observation data used in this study are described in Sect.
 2, and the machine learning methods and their sets are summarized in Sect.
 3. The prediction performance evaluation for each machine learning method and the calculation result verification are reported in Sect.
 4. Finally, the summary and conclusion are given in Sect.
 5.

-2. Research data and methods
+2 Research data and methods